Calibrate and Prune: Improving Reliability of Lottery Tickets Through Prediction Calibration: Empirical Studies

-In this experiment, we study the generalizability of tickets, generated from over-parameterized networks with and without explicit calibration-promoting strategies, within the same data distribution.
-Similar to the experimental setup in~\cite{oneticket}, we divide the Cifar-10 dataset into two equal training splits namely Cifar-10a and Cifar-10b with $25$k training samples in each, with $2.5$k samples in each class.
-The source model was trained on the Cifar-10a split and the Cifar-10b set was treated as the target.
-We used the ResNet-18 architecture for both source and target models, and the hyperparameter settings for training both models were adopted from \cite{frankle2018lottery}.
-Similar to the Cifar-10 experiment in the previous section, we used the SGD optimizer with learning rate 0.01, momentum 0.9 and weight decay 0.0001 and batch size 128.
-As discussed earlier, we do not prune the fully connected layers and perform global pruning.
-Given the wining tickets from the source dataset, we retrain the model for the target dataset and evaluate the reliability of the target models using the metrics in Section 4.
+Following the experimental setup in~\cite{oneticket}, we divide the CIFAR-10 dataset into two equal training splits namely CIFAR-10a and CIFAR-10b with $25$k training samples in each, with $2.5$k samples in each class.
+The source model was trained on the CIFAR-10a split and the CIFAR-10b set was treated as the target.
+Note that the distribution shift between the source and target datasets are solely due to sampling biases and is a relatively simpler shift to handle in practice.
+Following the CIFAR-10 experiment, we used the ResNet-18 architecture for both source and target models, and the hyperparameter settings for training both models were adopted from \cite{frankle2018lottery}.
+In this case, we used the SGD optimizer with learning rate 0.01, momentum 0.9 and weight decay 0.0001 and batch size 128.
+As mentioned earlier, we do not prune the fully connected layers and perform global pruning.
+Given the wining tickets from the source dataset, we retrain the model for the target dataset and evaluate the performance on the test set from CIFAR-10b.

-From Figure \ref{fig:cifar10a_to_10b}, we make two interesting observations.
-First, prediction calibration leads to orders-of-magnitude performance gains, in terms of all metrics, over the baseline LTH.
-Second, confidence calibration with stochastic inferencing achieves over $10\%$ gain in the classification accuracy, when the source ticket was used to train the target model.
-This clearly emphasizes the benefits of taking into account the Bayesian uncertainties from the model construction process when identifying sparse sub-networks.
-The resulting models are thus found to generalize to much larger data variations.
-In the next section, we summarize all our key findings and provide recommendations for improving lottery tickets in practice.
+From Figure \ref{fig:cifar10ab}, we observe that the proposed approaches provide a bigger margin of improvement over basic LTH ($~1\%$) at all compression ratios, when compared to the $(~0.3$\% to $0.5\%)$ accuracy improvement in the case of CIFAR-10.
+This clearly indicates that, even with moderately severe distribution shift, the choice of the sub-network plays a very critical role in determining its effectiveness.
+In particular, we find that \textit{Mixup} and \textit{VWCC} calibration strategies provide the maximal gain.